Badlands National Park

 Why is this land called “badlands?”
 Summers are hot and dry.
 Winters are cold and windy.
 There is very little drinking water and the land is hard to travel through.
 It makes a great place to visit (especially from an air-conditioned car) but this is not the kind of place that many would like to call home.

 The term “badlands” also indicates a type of terrain where clay-rich soils have been eroded by wind and water.
-In the United States, you can also see “badlands” in Death Valley, Petrified Forest, and Theodore Roosevelt National Parks.
+In the United States, you can also see “badlands” in Death Valley, Petrified Forest, and Theodore Roosevelt National Park.

-Learn More about Badlands National Park
+Learn More About Badlands National Park

 How to Get to Badlands National Park